Change Voice Control preferences for accessibility on Mac

 Turn Voice Control on or off.

 The first time you turn on Voice Control, files for the selected language are downloaded to your Mac (you must be connected to the internet) and the feedback window appears on the desktop.
 When Voice Control is ready to use, the microphone icon appears in the window and fluctuates to indicate the volume level.

-The language to use when you speak commands to your Mac.
-To change the language, click the pop-up menu, then do one of the following:
+Choose the language to use when you speak commands to your Mac.
+To change the languages shown, click the pop-up menu, then do one of the following:

-To change the microphone, click the pop-up menu.
-If you choose Automatic, your Mac listens to the device you’re most likely to use for speaking commands.
+If you choose Automatic from the pop-up menu, your Mac listens to the device you’re most likely to use for speaking commands.